-Since the 16 hour L{Aeq} value of total noise for this site is 54 dBA this puts the site in the 50 to 55 dBA noise exposure band, occupied by 37 % of dwellings in the UK.
+Since the 16 hour L{Aeq} value of total noise for this site is 51 dBA this puts the site in the 50 to 55 dBA noise exposure band, occupied by 37 % of dwellings in the UK.

-4.3 World Health Organisation and PPG 24 Guidance on Community Noise
+4.3 World Health Organisation Guidance on Community Noise

-In 2000 the World Health Organisation issued 'Guidelines for Community Noise', which are reflected in the UK Planning Policy Guidance Note 24 (Annex 2, paragraph 4): that "general daytime outdoor noise levels of less than 55 dBA are desirable to prevent significant community annoyance" and that "at night, sound pressure levels at the outside façades of living spaces should not exceed 45 dB (L{Aeq}) so that people may sleep with bedroom windows open."
+In 2000 the World Health Organisation issued 'Guidelines for Community Noise' that "general daytime outdoor noise levels of less than 55 dBA are desirable to prevent significant community annoyance" and that "at night, sound pressure levels at the outside façades of living spaces should not exceed 45 dB (L{Aeq}) so that people may sleep with bedroom windows open."